 If you want to sell your collectible coins for the most money, Winter recommends finding a large national dealer or a reputable local dealer who is a member of the Professional Numismatic Guild.

 “There's those pawn shops or local cash-for-gold buyers — that's not a good place to sell your coins,” Winter says.
 “You're likely to be offered a small fraction of what they're worth.”

-If your coins are not worth money as a collector’s item but contain precious metals like gold and silver, you can sell them for their scrap metal value.
-We recommend selling to CashforGoldUSA or its sister site CashforSilverUSA, which accept items like gold, silver, and diamonds in any form, including gold scrap, gold jewelry including chains, necklaces, earrings, bracelets, etc…, silver jewelry, gold bullion, and dental gold.
+We recommend selling to CashforGoldUSA or its sister site CashforSilverUSA, which accept items like gold, silver, and diamonds in any form, including gold scrap, gold jewelry including chains, necklaces, earrings, bracelets, silver jewelry, gold bullion, and dental gold.

 CashforGoldUSA is our top choice for selling coins for scrap because:

 - Buys all weights and quality of gold and silver

 - 10% bonus if you send in your item within 7 days